j04kh/avweather/README.md

 ## About the project

 Aeronautical Weather application built using React and SASS.
 Search airports by ICAO code and get METAR (METeorological Aerodrome Report), TAF (Terminal Aerodrome Forecasts) and the aiport information.
-This app uses: an API from [AVWX](https://avwx.docs.apiary.io) to fetch the data (METAR, TAF and Airport info) and the Google Maps API to display the airport location on Maps.
+This app uses: an API from [AVWX](https://avwx.rest/) to fetch the data (METAR, TAF and Airport info) and the Google Maps API to display the airport location on Maps.

-If you are not familiar with ICAO codes, you can google the ICAO code of your local Aiport, or try with some examples: `KLAX` (Los Angeles Intl), `KMIA` (Miami intl).
+If you are not familiar with ICAO codes, you can google the ICAO code of your local Aiport, or try with some examples: `KLAX` (Los Angeles Intl), `KMIA` (Miami intl), `SUMU` (Carrasco Airport Montevideo).
 Keep in mind that not all airports reports METAR or TAF.
 If you search for an aiport that is not reporting, you will see an error message on the homepage of the app.

 ## Overview